 The need for supply chain security

 Managing supply chains has never been more complicated.
-There are numerous threats to fragile supply chains.
-Cyber attacks and malware are growing in number and complexity, seemingly daily.
-Supply chains are an attractive target because they offer a backdoor into dozens or hundreds of companies’ systems that are a part of the chain.
-To combat the eventuality of these events and bolster supply chain security, Disaster Recovery as a Service (DRaaS) furnishes backups of mission-critical data.
+Threats to fragile supply chains are numerous, with cyberattacks and malware growing in number and complexity daily.
+Supply chains are attractive targets because they offer backdoor access to numerous companies’ systems.
+To combat these rising threats and bolster supply chain security, Disaster Recovery as a Service (DRaaS) provides backups of mission-critical data.

-Beyond the external threats are the internal ones: aging infrastructure, poorly optimized data, lack of flexibility and scaling, and no backup plan.
-These variables limit business agility, and modern supply chain demands that companies must be able to pivot on a dime with little notice.
-Cloud technology has risen to meet the challenges of maintaining fluid supply chains.
-AI and machine learning tools grant insights into existing data streams while best-in-class security systems actively monitor and seek out evolving malware threats.
-This blog will examine how cloud computing provides supply chain security and optimization solutions.
+Internal threats, such as aging infrastructure, poorly optimized data, lack of flexibility, and absence of a backup plan, also pose significant challenges.
+These setbacks limit business agility, while modern supply chains demand the ability to pivot quickly.
+Cloud technology addresses these challenges by maintaining fluid supply chains.
+AI and machine learning tools offer insights into existing data streams, while top-tier security systems actively monitor and combat evolving malware threats.
+This blog examines how cloud computing enhances supply chain security and optimization.

 Supply chain optimization

-Optimizing a supply chain entails getting the most out of your data flows and securing said data through backups and security measures.
-Cloud-native predictive AI tools can help you analyze trends and stay ahead of supply chain disruptions.
-IoT devices and monitoring tech such as RFID tags track products during each step of the journey from manufacturing to purchasing to fulfillment.
-The Cloud allows for greater visibility and security across the supply chain.
+Optimizing a supply chain involves maximizing data flow efficiency and securing data through backups and security measures.
+Cloud-native predictive AI tools help analyze trends and preempt supply chain disruptions.
+IoT devices and monitoring technologies—such as RFID tags—track products throughout their journey from manufacturing to fulfillment.
+The Cloud enables greater visibility and security across the supply chain.

-Cloud systems also offer more opportunities for automation and simplification of supply chain management.
-APIs can simplify integrations across platforms and are valuable tools for creating complex automation workflows.
-Automatic backups are one of the core advantages of utilizing the Cloud.
+Cloud systems also facilitate automation and simplification of supply chain management.
+APIs streamline platform integrations and create complex automation workflows.
+Automatic backups are a core advantage of cloud utilization.

-Advanced security is another advantage of using the Cloud in supply chains.
-Public clouds, such as Google Drive and Microsoft OneDrive, have some of the best minds in security working around the clock to stay ahead of cyber criminals.
-However, many supply chains implement a multi-cloud environment.
-Smaller cloud providers may not have as robust security as industry leaders and may leave backdoors open to hackers.
-Multiply this by the number of companies and systems linked via a supply chain, and the potential for vulnerabilities explodes.
+Another significant advantage of using the Cloud in supply chains is advanced security.
+Public clouds, like Google Drive and Microsoft OneDrive, have top-tier security teams working around the clock to stay ahead of cybercriminals.
+However, many supply chains use a multi-cloud environment, where smaller cloud providers might not have robust security measures, potentially leaving backdoors open to hackers.
+This vulnerability multiplies with the number of companies and systems linked via a supply chain.

-Data must be secured in all locations — onsite, in the Cloud, on third-party systems, and via a separate DRaaS solution.
+Data must be secured across all locations — onsite, in the Cloud, on third-party systems, and through a separate DRaaS solution.

 Supply chain security fundamentals

-Creating a secure supply chain is a two-fold strategy that involves identifying vulnerabilities and creating an automated backup system with disaster recovery as a critical component.
+Creating a secure supply chain involves identifying vulnerabilities and establishing an automated backup system with disaster recovery as a key component.

-• Deploying AI-driven security tools to seek out and destroy ransomware before it becomes a threat.
+- Deploying AI-driven security tools to neutralize ransomware before it becomes a threat.

 Creating a robust data protection program involves:

-• Utilizing an encrypted unified data storage solution such as a data lake.
+- Using encrypted unified data storage solutions, such as data lakes.

-• Using a DRaaS solution to allow for a speedy recovery from a cyber attack or natural disaster.
+- Utilizing a DRaaS solution for swift recovery from cyberattacks or natural disasters.

 Learn more: How do you ensure the security of your supply chain?